What Is Jackfruit? Here's What You Should Know

 What Does Jackfruit Taste Like?

 Before you take a bite, it’s helpful to know what to expect.
-This isn’t exactly an apple!
-The gummy texture of the meat of the fruit can take getting used to.
 The jackfruit texture is not dissimilar to a banana, mango, or pineapple in terms of being dense and fibrous.
 But the taste is quite distinctive.
 Some say it’s sweet, and some say a jackfruit has a flavor similar to pulled pork, especially when cooked.
 The seeds of a jackfruit are edible, and some compare their taste, which is milky and gummy, to that of a Brazil nut.
 The inner meat of a jackfruit has a yellow, mango-like color, and jackfruit may be sold pre-sliced, or canned and in a sugary syrup.

 Where to Buy Jackfruit